Case Name: Eduardo Nieves v. Prudential Insurance Company of America

 Prudential, like Blue Shield, denied Plaintiff’s claim solely on the basis that it was not covered under the Plan.
 Under Harlick, Prudential cannot assert a different reason for denying the claim – that Plaintiff was not disabled.
 Prudential, like Blue Shield, failed to provide a “full and fair review” of Plaintiff’s claim and now seeks remand to conduct such a review.
 But under Harlick, Prudential cannot assert a reason for denial that it previously “held in reserve” for another round of review.
 See 29 U.S.C. §1133; Harlick, 686 F.3d at 720-21.

 The Court must follow controlling Ninth Circuit precedent, and therefore holds that, by failing to assert during the administrative process that Plaintiff was not disabled under the Plan, Prudential has forfeited its ability to assert that defense in this litigation.
 See Harlick, 686 F.3d at 721.
-Because Plaintiff’s claim was covered by the Plan at the time it arose, and Prudential is foreclosed from asserting that Plaintiff was not medically disabled, the Court concludes that Plaintiff is entitled to judgement in this case.
+Because Plaintiff’s claim was covered by the Plan at the time it arose, and Prudential is foreclosed from asserting that Plaintiff was not medically disabled, the Court concludes that Plaintiff is entitled to judgment in this case.

 Disclaimer: This was not a case handled by disability attorney Nick A. Ortiz.
 The court case is summarized here to give readers a better understanding of how Federal Courts decide long term disability ERISA claims.